Hiranayamay/Alzheimer-Disease-Diagnosis-Using-Deep-learning/README.md

 - Matplotlib (Data visualization library)
 - Flask (Python web framework for building web applications)
 - Flask-Cors (Extension for handling Cross-Origin Resource Sharing in Flask)
-- DVC (Data Version Control for managing data pipelines and experiments)
 - MLflow (Open-source platform for managing the machine learning lifecycle)
-- Docker (Containerization platform for packaging applications and dependencies)

 ## How to Run?